Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

 <br>

-The Administration > Projects tab provides the ability for project administrators to enter pertinent information about GCP projects to ensure they appear accurately and provide the correct information in the BCS GCP Billing Platform.
+The Administration > Projects tab provides the ability for project administrators to enter pertinent information about GCP projects to ensure they appear accurately and provide the correct information in the Burwood Cloud GCP Billing Platform.

 ![setup](https://github.com/Burwood/BCS_Portal_User_Guide/raw/main/admin-guide-images/pic1.png)

 As soon as there is spend for a GCP project, it will appear in the BCS Portal under the heading of “Unaffiliated Projects”.

-BCS Portal Administrators will be responsible for updating the following information and activities:
+Burwood Cloud Portal Administrators will be responsible for updating the following information and activities:
 * Defining Department alignment*
 * Creating Project Name/Description
 * Completing: